basemind-ai/gateway/README.md

 You will need to receive them from another developer and they must be communicated securely using a service such as [yopass](https://yopass.se/).

-You will need to add the following files:

--   `.env.frontend` - this is an ENV file for the frontend application.
--   `serviceAccountKey.json` - this is a GCP / firebase configuration file for backend applications.

 ### Proto Files